 Key Takeaways

-- To effectively manage bothersome eczema symptoms, include omega-3-rich foods, vitamin D-rich foods, hydrating foods, spices, low-histamine fruits and vegetables, olive oil, seeds, and other whole, plant-based foods.
+- To effectively manage bothersome eczema symptoms, consider including omega-3-rich foods, vitamin D-rich foods, hydrating foods, spices, low-histamine fruits and vegetables, olive oil, seeds, and other whole, plant-based foods.

-- Consider taking probiotics, omega-3, turmeric, vitamin, or mineral supplements to minimize bothersome symptoms.
+- Consider taking probiotics, omega-3, turmeric, vitamin, or mineral supplements to help manage bothersome symptoms.

 - Common allergy-causing foods, such as nuts, soy, gluten, dairy, and eggs, may exacerbate eczema symptoms.